 - Lukewarm water – The base of the brine.

 - Seasonings – The seasoning mix calls for several ingredients, including salt, pepper, paprika, cayenne pepper, garlic, onion powders, thyme, basil, rosemary, and parsley.
 All these ingredients combined and generously applied to your chicken breasts create a symphony of flavors, striking the perfect balance.

 How to Brine Chicken Breasts

-All you need to do is mix 1/4 cup of salt into the 4 cups of warm water in a large bowl.
-Immerse the chicken breasts in this solution, cover, and let brine for 20 minutes to 2 hours before proceeding with the recipe.
+Brining the chicken involves a mix of 1/4 cup of salt into 4 cups of warm water in a large bowl.
+Immerse the chicken breasts in the solution, cover, and let brine for 20 minutes to 2 hours before proceeding with the recipe.

 Can You Brine The Chicken Ahead of Time?

 Yes, you can also brine the chicken breasts and then freeze them to be cooked at a later time.
 Make sure to drain out the brine before storing the chicken breasts in the freezer.

 - Brine the chicken.
 Brine the chicken as directed above.